 Using a Revelate bikepacking saddle bag to carry luggage

 Trailers can be a great solution for folding bikes.
-They take weight off the bike and allow you to move your luggage around when you get to your destination.
+They take the weight off the bike and allow you to move your luggage around when you get to your destination.
 There are even folding trailers available from companies like Burley.
 If you’re carrying more than 10-15kg and you have a budget-folding bike, I recommend using a trailer, as it will put less strain on your bike.
 Look for trailers that are 16-20″ compatible.